okviz/okviz.github.io/contributing.md

     <img src="assets/images/contributing/pr-5.png" width="700">

-    Here you can see all the changes included in the PR and decide to approve them from the ***Review changes*** dialog.
+    Here you can see all the changes included in the PR and decide to approve them from the ***Review changes*** dialog box.

     <img src="assets/images/contributing/pr-6.png" width="800">

-    If you want to request some changes from the author, click on ***Request changes*** and leave a comment.
+    If you want to request changes from the author, click on ***Request changes*** and leave a comment.
 The author will be notified of your comments.

 2. #### Change the Pull Request

     *(Optional)*

-    If you want to apply some changes to the files included in the PR, bypassing the author, you can do it in two ways:
+    If you want to apply some changes to the files included in the PR and bypass the author, you can do this in two ways:

     - **Change Files in Github**